UMass-ML-Club/Markdown-Site/index.md

 # UMass Machine Learning Club

 #### The place to learn all about ML at UMass Amherst.
-No experience necessary.
+No experience necessary. **We meet on Mondays at 7PM for beginner lectures ILC N151 and Wednesdays at 7 PM for advanced lectures in ILC N151

 --------------------
 ## Interested?
 Join Our Socials!